ajbarea/heartbeat-obstacle-detector/README.md

 2. The monitor will automatically launch the detector process and begin monitoring for heartbeats.

-3. Observe logs for heartbeat reception and any detector restarts (when fully implemented).
+3. Observe logs for heartbeat reception and any detector restarts.

 ## 📁 Project Structure